anel-li/ValueBalance/README.md

 # ValueBalance
-this repository contains the code for MDM21 project, group2

 Project: Can A Balanced Endorsement of Self-Enhancement and Self-Transcendence Values Be Measured?
 An Investigation Using European Social Survey Data.
 Authors: Heidi A. Wayment, Elisabeth Linek, Annamária Tátrai.